rubygarage/rubygarage.github.com/slides/rspec.markdown

 ## Specify

 Alias for `it`.
-Can be used when decsription can be leaved
+Can be used when description can be leaved

 ```ruby
 specify { expect(product).not_to be_featured }